 What to Do When Someone at the Workplace Tests Positive for COVID-19

-This step-by-step protocol explains legal obligations and provides additional guidance to employers when one or more people at the workplace test positive for COVID-19.
-This protocol applies to employees as well as volunteers, contractors, or other people who work at the facility.
-In addition to this protocol, employers must comply with all applicable state and federal laws and any collective bargaining obligations.
+In the event a worker tests positive for COVID-19, employers can follow this step-by-step protocol which provides guidance to employers and employees, as well as volunteers, contractors, or other people who work at the facility.
+Employers must comply with all applicable state and federal laws and any collective bargaining obligations.

 When to Use this Protocol

-If the person diagnosed with COVID-19 never had symptoms, use this protocol if they were at work within 48 hours prior to testing positive or within 10 days after testing positive.
+If the person diagnosed with COVID-19 never had symptoms, their “high-risk exposure period” runs from the 48 hours prior to their testing positive until 10 days after they tested positive.

-Note: This protocol is triggered as soon as you learn that a person at your workplace has received a positive test result on a COVID-19 diagnostic test.
+Note: This protocol should be triggered as soon as you learn that a person at your workplace has received a positive test result on a COVID-19 diagnostic test and was at the workplace during their “high-risk exposure period.”
 You may not avoid the requirement to implement this protocol by re-testing the person, even if the results of one or more re-tests are negative.
 The County Health Officer does not recommend repeated testing to confirm a positive test result due to the low likelihood of a false positive on the initial test.

 Step 1: Provide instructions to the COVID-19-positive worker